LouisT/VidInfo/README.md

                   Example: {keys:{bambuser:'EXAMPLE-KEY',themoviedb:'ANOTHER-KEY'}}
          See ./examples/detectAll.js

-    VidInfo.byid(id,api,callback[,options]) - Connects to the (should be) correct API for video information.
+    VidInfo.byID(id,api,callback[,options]) - Connects to the (should be) correct API for video information.
-         See ./examples/byid.js
+         See ./examples/byid.js - Changed from "byid" for standardization.

-    VidInfo.byurl(url,callback[,options]) - Connects to the (should be) correct API for video information.
+    VidInfo.byURL(url,callback[,options]) - Connects to the (should be) correct API for video information.
-         See ./examples/byurl.js
+         See ./examples/byurl.js - Changed from "byurl" for standardization.

-    VidInfo.<apiname>(id,callback[,options]) -- Shortcut for 'byid'.
+    VidInfo.<apiname>(id,callback[,options]) -- Shortcut for 'byID'.
          See ./examples/byapi.js

     VidInfo.getAPILocation(apiname) - Get the location of an API config file.
 The "apiname" is the full name, such as "youtubecom."